Pushpavalli: Biography

 Pushpavalli and Ganesan had two daughters together in quick succession.
-The eldest of them is the Bollywood actress Rekha (born in 1954) and the younger is Radha, who briefly worked in Tamil movies before marrying and moving to the United States.
+The elder of them is the Bollywood actress Rekha (born in 1954) and the younger is Radha, who briefly worked in Tamil movies before marrying and moving to the United States.
 Ganesan did not acknowledge paternity of the girls for several years, and was only an occasional visitor to Pushpavalli's house.
 The relationship deteriorated quickly and the couple was soon estranged.
 As early as 1955, before the birth of Radha, Ganesan had secretly married the famous actress Savitri, and that relationship was publicly acknowledged as a valid marriage.
 This was possible because until 1956, it was legally permissible for a Hindu man to have more than one wife.
 Since Savitri was unmarried, it was possible for her to become Ganesan's legal second wife.
-Since Pushpavalli was still legally married to Rangachari (divorce was not available to Hindus at all until 1956), that option was not available to her and it was impossible for her to marry anyone else.
+Since Pushpavalli was still legally married to Rangachari (divorce was not available to Hindus at all until 1956); that option was not available to her, and it was impossible for her to marry anyone else.
 Some sources say Pushpavalli and Ganesan were married in Tirupathi.

-After being estranged from Ganesan, Pushpavalli did a few more films, mostly minor roles, including a couple of Hindi films made by her old associates in the south Indian film industry.
+After being estranged from Ganesan, Pushpavalli did a few more films, mostly minor roles, including a couple of Hindi films made by her old associates in the South Indian film industry.
 She did these roles in order to support her daughters, whom she brought up single-handedly in a very frugal way.
 Gemini Ganesan did not want to recognize Rekha as his daughter and give her a living.
 He rarely met both of his children with Pushpavalli.
 Pushpavalli subsequently married K. Prakash, a cinematographer from Madras, and she legally changed her name to K. Pushpavalli.
-She gave birth to two more children, Dhanalakshmi (who later married to the actor Tej Sapru) and the dancer Seshu (died 21 May 1991).
+She gave birth to two more children, Dhanalakshmi (who later married the actor Tej Sapru) and the dancer Seshu (died 21 May 1991).
 Due to her mother's hectic acting schedule at the time, Rekha would often stay with her grandmother.
 Asked in an interview by Simi Garewal about her father, Rekha believed he was never even aware of her existence.
 She recalled that her mother often spoke about him and added that despite never having lived with him, she felt his presence all through.

-The fact that Rekha became so successful in films was a source of great satisfaction to Pushpavalli, as was the fact that her second daughter, Radha settled very respectably in marriage to Syed Usman, a former Bollywood model in 1976.
-They reside in USA.
+The fact that Rekha became so successful in films was a source of great satisfaction to Pushpavalli, as was the fact that her third daughter, Radha married Syed Usman, a former Bollywood model in 1976 and are residing in USA.

 Pushpavalli died in 1991 of ailments associated with diabetes in Madras.
-She was survived by her 6 children including son Babji, and daughter Rama with I. V. Rangachari; two daughters, Rekha and Radha by Gemini Ganesan; Dhanalakshmi and Seshu (died 21 May 1991) with K. Prakash.